 The Moinak HPS's capacity is 300 MW - 2 hydro units with the capacity of 150 MW each.
-Since 2019, due to the introduced power market, the Company's revenue from sales electricity was divided into two components - sales of electricity and provision of services for maintenance of the readiness of power capacity.
+Since 2019, due to the introduction of power capacity market, the Company's revenue from sales of electricity was divided into two components - sales of electricity and provision of services on maintaining the readiness of power capacity.